subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 The **domain** variable type is very special.
 It will only accept domains by pulling them in from the Bazaar user's profile.
-Bazaar users can create subdomains under the base **subut.ai** using the Bazaar.
+Bazaar users can add their own domains or use Subutai subdomains offered for free using the Bazaar.
+Learn more about domains [here](../../using-bazaar/user-menu#domains).

 You can change the original blueprint and press reload in the GitHub Projects view to see your changes.
 You used the GitHub Projects view